 DISCLAIMER/LIMITATION OF LIABILTIY FOR DATA INPUT ERRORS

-is not responsible for any errors that are made by you in inputting data, nor for data entered by someone using your credentials.
+Freixenet Mionetto USA is not responsible for any errors that are made by you in inputting data, nor for data entered by someone using your credentials.
 Please secure your credentials and do not disclose them to anyone else.
-If your credentials are compromised, please notify us at info@fxmusa.com
+If your credentials are compromised, please notify us at info@fxmusa.com.

-Under no circumstances shall be liable to you, including but not limited to any liability for the system not being available for use, for lost or corrupted data, for errors in the documentation provided to you, if any, or for the failure of data archiving.
-Except as expressly agreed, will not be liable for any consequential, special, indirect, or punitive damages, even if advised of the possibility of such damages, or for any claim by any third party.
+Under no circumstances shall Freixenet Mionetto USA be liable to you, including but not limited to any liability for the system not being available for use, for lost or corrupted data, for errors in the documentation provided to you, if any, or for the failure of data archiving.
+Except as expressly agreed, Freixenet Mionetto USA will not be liable for any consequential, special, indirect, or punitive damages, even if advised of the possibility of such damages, or for any claim by any third party.

 UPDATES TO THIS PRIVACY NOTICE